jasonw0416/shopify_backend_challenge/README.md

 You cannot create an item with the same title.
 If you try to do so, you will get an alert.

+You will get an alert that the item is successfully created if you meet all the requirements.

 ### 2. Edit Inventory Items